ibm-cloud-docs/cloud-databases/howto-vpes.md

 1. Create an {{site.data.keyword.vpc_full}}.
 Follow the `Getting started` [instructions here](/docs/vpc?topic=vpc-getting-started).

-2. Make sure your VPC has at least one VSI (virtual server instance), and can connect to the VSI.
+2. Make sure that your VPC has at least one VSI (virtual server instance), and can connect to the VSI.
 You can use the UI, CLI, and API to quickly provision {{site.data.keyword.vpc_full}} from the Virtual server instances page in IBM Cloud console:
    1. Use this information when you're creating [generation 1 virtual server instances](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-creating-virtual-servers).
    2. Use this information when you're creating [generation 2 virtual server instances](/docs/vpc?topic=vpc-creating-virtual-servers).